ProceduresBest LASIK Eye Surgery Los Angeles

 Can you wear contacts after LASIK?

 It is generally not recommended to wear contact lenses immediately after LASIK surgery, as the eyes will need time to heal and adjust to the changes made during the procedure.
-Your LASIK surgeon will provide specific instructions on when it is safe to resume wearing contact lenses and any precautions or recommendations for contact lens use after LASIK.

 In general, patients may need to wait several weeks before wearing contact lenses after LASIK, and it may be necessary to have a new contact lens prescription, as your vision may have changed after LASIK.